FarzadMohtasham/CoinTrackX/README.md

     ```

 3. **Set up environment variables:**
    Create a `.env` file in the root directory and add the necessary environment variables.
 Refer to `.env.example` for the required variables.

 4. **Run the development server:**
     ```bash
     npm run dev
     # or
     yarn dev
     ```

-**Tech Stack**
-The project is built with the following technologies:
+## Usage

+Once the server is running, open your browser and navigate to `http://localhost:3000`.
+Here, you can start tracking your cryptocurrency investments.

+## Tech Stack

+- **Frontend:**
   - React
   - Zustand
   - Styled-Components
   - Recharts
   - Chakra UI

+- **Backend:**
   - Supabase

+- **Utilities:**
   - TanStack Query
   - Axios
   - React Hook Form
   - React Hot Toast

+- **Build Tools:**
   - TypeScript
   - Vite

-**Project Structure**
-Outline the structure of your project and briefly describe the purpose of each directory/file.
-/your-project-name
+## Project Structure

+The project structure is as follows:
 ├── public
 │ ├── index.html
 │ └── ...
 ├── src
 │ ├── components
 │ │ └── YourComponent.tsx
 │ ├── hooks
 │ ├── pages
 │ ├── services
 │ ├── store
 │ ├── styles
 │ ├── App.tsx
 │ ├── main.tsx
 │ └── ...
 ├── .env.example
 ├── package.json
 ├── tsconfig.json
 └── vite.config.ts

-**Contributing**
+## Contributing

 Contributions are welcome!
-Please follow these steps to contribute:
+Follow these steps to contribute:

-**Fork the repository**
+1. Fork the repository
-Create a new branch (git checkout -b feature/your-feature)
+2. Create a new branch (`git checkout -b feature/your-feature`)
-Commit your changes (git commit -m 'Add some feature')
+3. Commit your changes (`git commit -m 'Add some feature'`)
-Push to the branch (git push origin feature/your-feature)
+4. Push to the branch (`git push origin feature/your-feature`)
-Open a Pull Request
+5. Open a Pull Request

-Please make sure to update tests as appropriate.
+Please ensure to update tests as appropriate.

-**License**
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Feel free to explore, use, and contribute to CoinTrackX!
+Happy coding!